rails/rails/guides/source/testing.md

 1 tests, 1 assertions, 0 failures, 0 errors
 ```

 This will run all the test methods from the test case.
-Note that +test_helper.rb+ is in the +test+ directory, hence this directory needs to be added to the load path using the +-I+ switch.
+Note that `test_helper.rb` is in the `test` directory, hence this directory needs to be added to the load path using the `-I` switch.

-You can also run a particular test method from the test case by using the +-n+ switch with the +test method name+.
+You can also run a particular test method from the test case by using the `-n` switch with the `test method name`.

 ```bash
 $ ruby -Itest test/unit/post_test.rb -n test_the_truth